ohanoch/MSS_drone_project/README.md

 Tested on Ubuntu 16.04.

 NOTE:
-The main package with my code is tags_instructing_drones.
+The main package with my code is drone_application.
 Other packages included here are packages which I used and may have edited slightly, thus it may be easier to just copy them from here rather than copy the original repositories and try to edit them to what I have.

 ## Preperation Instructions
 *  It is recommended to go through the ROS tutorials and install ROS Kinetic through them: